A2Amir/Markov-Localization-and-the-Kidnapped-Vehicle-/README.md

 [0, 0, 0 ,0, 0.111111, 0.111111, 0.111111 ,0, 0, 0.111111, 0.111111, 0.111111 ,0 ,0 ,0 ,0 ,0 ,0, 0, 0.111111, 0.111111, 0.111111, 0 ,0, 0]

+## How Much Data: Explanation

+Before we go back to math, I want to make sure you understand how much data Z<sub>1:t</sub> represents, so you can consider what the performance consequences would be.
+So let's pretend that

+* The car has driven for 6 hours (6*60(min)*60(second))
+* LIDAR refreshes 10 times per seconds (10 Hertz)
+* LIDAR sends 100,000 data points per observation
+* Each of the 100,000 observations contains 5 pieces of data
+* Each piece of data requires 4 bytes

+How much data is contained in this Z<sub>1:t</sub>?
+Multiplying out gives **432 GB** of data!

+you have a sense of the quantity of the data that a real car would use if it's updates step took into account all historical observations.
+Later in next section, I will show you how we can get around this limitation.